johnbmiller/social-media-links/README.md

 social-media-links
 ==================

-I created this module using javascript to manipulate the DOM with some CSS animation for effects.
+Javascript module to add social icons to manipulate the DOM with some CSS animation for effects.